hargoniX/lehmer-rs/README.md

   - ClosePairs: distance between the closest points
 3. sknuth:
   - CouponCollector: generates a random sequence of integers and counts how long til all got generated
-  - Gap: take an interval and look how many sequences of successive values dont fall into that interval at all
+  - Gap: take an interval and look how many sequences of successive values don't fall into that interval at all
   - Permutation: n non-overlapping vectors of t successive values from the generator - then ordering them and counting the permutations
   - CollisionPermut: how many permutations map to the same value
   - MaxOft: n groups of t values and computes the max for each group